Sarika-Gadhe/Chat-Messenger-with-Log-Facility-Project/README.md

 ## 📌 Overview

-  This project is a **Java-based Client-Server Chat Application** that demonstrates the fundamentals of **network programming**.
+  This project is a **Java-based peer-to-peer chat application** that enables real-time **text-based communication** between users using **Java Socket Programming**.
-  It enables a client and a server to communicate in real-time using **TCP sockets**, providing a simple console-based messaging system.
+  The Application is platform and architecture independent.

 ---
 ## ✨ Features